HyItsAngela/HR_Analytics/README.md

 * Data can be downloaded through the official Kaggle website through the link stated above.
 Or through Kaggle's API interface.
 Can also be downloaded directly through the datasets provided in this directory.

-### Training

-* Models can be trained by first splitting the testing dataset into two datasets to be trained and validated.
-Choose the model you wish to train and fit the data and validation variables.
-Look below in citations to research official websites to find parameters of the model functions to tune to your liking.

-#### Performance Evaluation

-* Evaluation metrics are imported such as the accuracy score and classification score.
-* Run the notebooks.

 ## Citations
-- Official CatBoost website; used to learn about the CatBoost model and parameters it has to offer: https://catboost.ai/en/docs/concepts/python-reference_catboostclassifier_eval-metrics
 - Official SciKit-Learn website; used to learn about RandomForest and other potential models: https://scikit-learn.org/stable/supervised_learning.html#supervised-learning